Graph Operations on Clique-Width Bounded Graphs

-This paper is organized as follows.
-In Section 2, we recall the definitions of clique-width and NLC-width.
-In Section 3, we give an overview on the behavior of the binary operations join, co-join, sum, difference, products, corona, substitution, and 1-sum on the clique-width and NLC-width of a given graph.
-In Section 4, we consider the latter problem for the unary graph operations quotient, subgraph, edge complement, bipartite edge complement, power of graphs, switching, local complementation, edge addition, edge subdivision, vertex identification, and vertex addition.
-In Section 5, we show how theses results can be used to give upper bounds on the clique-width and NLC-width of graph classes and we compare the shown bounds within a table.
+The effect of graph transformations on graph parameters is well studied, e.g. for band-width in \cite{CO86}, for tree-width in \cite{Bod98}, for clique-width briefly in \cite{Cou14,HOSG08}, and for rank-width in \cite{HOSG08}.
+The behavior of clique-width and NLC-width under various graph operations is considered in this paper, which is organized as follows.
+In Section \ref{intro}, we recall the definitions of clique-width and NLC-width.
+In Section \ref{sec-bin}, we give an overview on the effect of the binary transformations join, disjoint union, union, products, corona, substitution, and 1-sum on the clique-width and NLC-width of given graphs.
+In Section \ref{sec-un}, we consider the latter problem for the unary graph transformations quotient, subgraph, edge complement, bipartite edge complement, power of graphs, line graphs, local complementation, switching, Seidel complementation edge addition, edge subdivision, vertex identification, and vertex addition.
+For the transformations local complementation and Seidel complementation we even can bound the clique-width and NLC-width of every graph which is equivalent to a given graph, i.e. every graph which can be obtained by applying an arbitrary number of one of these transformations.
+In Section \ref{sec-con}, we summarize our results, give extensions to directed and linear versions of clique-width and NLC-width, some conclusions, and an outlook.